snowdj/stochastic_process_notes/_posts/2014-01-14-notes-lecture4.md

 #### Truncated DPM posterior simulation

 While forward simulation is easy, exact posterior simulation is computationally hard, as we will see later in this course.
 We will therefore need approximate posterior simulation.
-The good news is that we can to show only one additional operation is required: computing the density of a realization of $\pi, Z, X$.
+The good news is that we can show only one additional operation is required: computing the density of a realization of $\pi, Z, X$.

 Depending on the situation, computing the density of a realization can be easy or hard.
 It is hard when there is a complicated set of outcomes that lead to the same realization.
 Fortunately, this is not the case here.